Sandwich cellularity and a version of cell theory: Diagram algebras and sandwich cellularity

 In the previous section we found the cells and parameterized the simple $\K\xmon$-modules, for $\xmon$ being $\tmon$ or $\ptmon$, using their diagrammatic incarnation.
 The same strategy works, by its very construction, for a wide range of diagram monoids and algebras.

 We list now a few such algebras (the reader unfamiliar with these is referred to {\eg} \cite{HaRa-partition-algebras} for more details).
-These algebras have in common that their multiplication is defined via an underlying monoid.
-As before, \emph{planar} means the submonoids having only planar diagrams of the same type, while the other listed diagrammatic descriptions are \emph{symmetric}. \begin{enumerate}[label=$\bullet$]
+These algebras have in common that their multiplication is defined via an underlying monoid, up to evaluations of closed components.

+\begin{Notation} As before, \emph{planar} means the submonoids having only planar diagrams of the same type, while the other listed diagrammatic descriptions are \emph{symmetric}.
+Below we will give one prototypical example of the diagrammatics for these monoids. \end{Notation}